 Realtor-Tom Gilliam is your expert to buy or sell your home in Oakland County, Michigan, the Oakland County community’s number one Realtor.
 In Oakland County, Michigan, you need to find a Realtor who knows the community.

 Tom Gilliam currently lives in the Oakland County Area and is very familiar with the market, neighborhoods, schools and community issues.
 His office is located into the heart of Farmington Hills, with five additional offices throughout the south east metropolitan area to serve his clients real estate needs.

 Tom is always ready to help families find the perfect home in the Oakland County area including: Farmington Hills, Novi, Birmingham,Troy, Rochester Hills, West Bloomfield, Bloomfield Hills, Ferndale, Royal Oak, Northville , Novi, Troy, Rochester and Rochester Hills to name a few.
 Give me a Call 248-790-5594

-As an Oakland County Michigan Professional Realtor I take pride in my knowledge of the current market conditions in all of the region’s micro-markets, and I offer my clients an intimate glimpse into the neighborhoods that might become their next home or one they sell a home in.
+As a professional Oakland County Michigan REALTOR®, I take pride in my knowledge of the current market conditions in all of the region’s micro-markets – and offer my clients an intimate glimpse into the neighborhoods that might become their next home or one they sell a home in.